jhucsf/spring2022/assign/assign05.md

 ordering).

-Strictly speaking, if the data type is _atomic_, read accesses need not be synchronized so long as they can provably never occur at the same time as a write.
+Strictly speaking, if the data type is _atomic_, read accesses need not be synchronized so long as they can probably never occur at the same time as a write.
 However, for this assignment, we are not using _atomic types_, so you will need to synchronize _all_ concurrent access.